risingwavelabs/risingwave-docs-legacy/docs/rw-faq.md

 - The total reserved memory is 4.8GB + 3.2GB = 8GB

-This calculation method ensures that in scenarios with smaller memory, the system reserves more memory for critical tasks.
-On the other hand, in scenarios with larger memory, it reserves less memory, thus achieving a better balance between system performance and memory utilization.
+This calculation method ensures that in scenarios with less memory, the system reserves more memory for critical tasks.
+On the other hand, in scenarios with more memory, it reserves less memory, thus achieving a better balance between system performance and memory utilization.

 However, this may not be suitable for all workloads and machine setups.
 To address this, we introduce a new option, which allows you to explicitly configure the amount of reserved memory for compute nodes.
 You can use the startup option `--reserved-memory-bytes` and the environment variable `RW_RESERVED_MEMORY_BYTES` to override the reserved memory configuration for compute nodes. **Note that the memory reserved should be at least 512MB.**